 Paul Hammant's Blog: Call to Arms: Average Story Sizes of One Day

-Synopsis: Story sizes should average as close to one day as possible.
+Synopsis: Story sizes should average as close to one day as possible1.
 If they don’t your Agile project is going to be harder for nearly everyone involved.
 If your average is significantly greater than that one day, then change something until you get there.
 Change technologies if you have to, or split stories, or eliminate NFRs (or delay them).
-Of course, I assume you know what ‘Agile’ and ‘Stories’ are. *So, I’m hereby calling on PMs and BAs to do their part to developers live in this zone (details below).
+Of course, I assume you know what ‘Agile’ and ‘Stories’ are.
+So, I’m hereby calling on PMs and BAs to do their part to help developers live in this zone (details below).

 A week ago, I talked about the Glass Ceilings in Application Development and that’s generally applicable to this topic too.
 But this blog entry is concerned with the costs of having longer estimates.
 Developers cannot estimate longer stories accurately.
 It is just impossible to consistently go above that and be accurate.

 So what was intended for Agile/XP when all this stuff was new (and projects were smaller)?
 I suggest (synopsis) that the XP pioneers said “we can’t tell you how many iterations it is going to take, or what the final cost will be, but we can commit to shipping software in iterations, concentrating on business value, and giving you moments where you can choose to complete, pause, or abandon development of the product/service”, and to that end, they envisaged smaller than 3-day stories.

 What to do if you have longer averages?

 What if you average is significantly longer than that one-day mark?
 What if it is, say, 3 days with the increased risk to measured progress and team morale?
 Work out what is wrong, and change it, is the answer.